GL-Li/summaries/linux/linux_bash_fundmentals.md

 - quote removal
 - redirections

-## Bash: quoting, single quote and double quote are different
+### quoting, single quote and double quote are different

 Quoting is about removing special meanings.
 Backslash removes special meaning of next character, single quote remove all inside, double quote removes all but dollar sign `$`, backtick `, and those in **command substitution**.